 If this method doesn’t work for you, another method you can try is to draw pictures in your notes.

-The truth is that homework is designed to help reinforce what is taught in class.
+The truth is, homework is designed to help reinforce what is taught in class.
 Repetition is often the key to memorizing something.
-It is a key high school study skill that should not be missed.
+It is one of the key skills for high school students that should not be missed.

 - Pencil in study time for your upcoming quizzes and tests

 - Break larger assignments like essays and research papers into steps

 Doing your homework on time means you will be more prepared for your tests and quizzes, but what happens when you need help with homework?

 - Ask your teacher for clarification after class.

 - Ask a smart kid — you can usually tell if someone else gets what you don’t.
 So don’t be afraid to ask them if they can help you, and exchange numbers.
 (You may even get a new friend out of it!).

 - Go back over your notes.